 Running MongoDB on a system with Non-Uniform Access Memory (NUMA) can cause a number of operational problems, including slow performance for periods of time and high system process usage.

 When running MongoDB servers and clients on NUMA hardware, you should configure a memory interleave policy so that the host behaves in a non-NUMA fashion.
-MongoDB checks NUMA settings on start up when deployed on Linux (since version 2.0) and Windows (since version 2.6) machines, and prints a warning if the NUMA configuration may degrade performance.
+MongoDB checks NUMA settings on start up when deployed on Linux (since version 2.0) and Windows (since version 2.6) machines.
+If the NUMA configuration may degrade performance, MongoDB prints a warning.

 See The MySQL “swap insanity” problem and the effects of NUMA post, which describes the effects of NUMA on databases.
 This blog post addresses the impact of NUMA for MySQL, but the issues for MongoDB are similar.
 The post introduces NUMA and its goals, and illustrates how these goals are not compatible with production databases.

 On Windows, memory interleaving must be enabled through the machine’s BIOS.
 Please consult your system documentation for details.

 Configuring NUMA on Linux¶